NathanJennex/HMW4_OlympicDataPt1/README.md

 # Winter Olympic Medals

-# All about the tunes!
-This is a fan website dedicated to the Hip-Hop community.
+# This is a visual representation of Winter Olympic medals won by countries from 1924 - 2014

 ## Requirements
 You will end a working up-to-date internet browser.